-The claimant further advanced his claim on a ‘common source argument’, stating that as damages could be awarded under the data protection legislation for breach of the fundamental right to privacy, the same should be extended under Section 13 of DPA 1988, as both the legislations have a common source [para 111].
-After strenuously highlighting the difference in the two regimes, the Court stressed on the requirement of the proof of material damage or distress to be made out, for a case to sustain under Section 13.
-It further held that the principle of equivalence also necessitates that the procedural rules governing EU law could not be less favourable than the domestic procedural rules [para 136].
-The argument on ‘user damage’, a tortious remedy for wrongful entry into immovable or movable property without financial loss, did not find favour with the Court as the claim was advanced only under DPA 1988 which had to follow the mandate of Section 13 requiring material damage or distress [para 143].
+The claimant further advanced his claim on a ‘common source argument’, stating that as damages could be awarded under the tort of misuse of private information, the same should be extended under section 13 of DPA 1998, as both the legislations have a common source [para 111].
+The Court highlighted the difference in the two regimes.
+First, the wording of section 13 makes clear that a right to compensation can be availed only when damages have been suffered and not for mere contravention of the Act.
+This interpretation of the legislation is not incompatible with ‘damage’ as defined under article 23 of the EU data protection directive and thus need not be amended.
+Second, the common source of the tort and the data protection legislation in Article 8 of the ECHR does not justify reading the principles governing damages from one regime to another.
+Third, there are material differences between the two regimes.
+While data protection legislation applies to all personal data, information is protected by the tort of misuse of private information only where there is a reasonable expectation of privacy.

+The argument on ‘user damage’, a tortious remedy for wrongful entry into immovable or movable property without financial loss, did not find favour with the Court as the claim was advanced only under DPA 1998 which had to follow the mandate of section 13 requiring material damage or distress [para 143].
 The Court further held that even if it was held that material damage or distress was not required to be proved, ‘it would still be necessary for this purpose to establish the extent of the unlawful processing in his or her individual case.’ [para 144].

-Hence, the Court found that the attempt of the claimant to seek damages under Section 13 of the DPA 1988, without displaying any wrongful use made by Google of the personal data, would fail without advancing any proof.
+Hence, the Court found that the attempt of the claimant to seek damages under section 13 of the DPA 1998, without displaying any wrongful use made by Google of the personal data, would fail without advancing any proof.
 [Para 159] Thus, the appeal was allowed and the order of the judge refusing to entertain the claimant’s application to serve Google outside the jurisdiction of England and Wales was restored.

 Decision direction

+The Supreme Court held that in a data protection claim, damages cannot be claimed for mere ‘loss of control’ of data or contravention of the UK data protection legislation.
+For a successful claim, damages or distress due to breach of data protection principles need to be proved.
+The decision highlights the need for claimants to provide an individualised assessment of damages when bringing a representative suit, since damages vary on an individual basis which comes as a relief to data controllers facing mass claims.